peterschen/blog/gcp/samples/sofs-on-gcp/README.md

 ```
 export PROJECT=$GOOGLE_CLOUD_PROJECT # Set to proper project name if not using Cloud Shell
-export SA_KEY_FILE=~configs/sa/terraform@cbp-sofs.json # Set to the Service Account file
+export SA_KEY_FILE=~/configs/sa/terraform@cbp-common.json # Set to the Service Account file
 export PASSWORD="Admin123Admin123" # Set to the desired password
-export DOMAIN="sofs.lab" # Set to the desired domain name
+export DOMAIN="sandbox.lab" # Set to the desired domain name

 # By default only SSD Persistent Disks are deployed with the machine.
 # You can enable the deployment of Standard Persistent Disks as well which will enable tiering in Scale-out File Server.
-export PROVISION_HDD=false
+export ENABLE_HDD=false

-# By default Windows Server Failover Clustering (WSFC) will not be provisioned automatically.
+# By default Windows Server Failover Clustering (WSFC) will be provisioned automatically.
-# You can enable automatic deployment which will enable WSFC, S2D and SOFS
+# You can disable automatic deployment which will enable WSFC, S2D and SOFS
-export PROVISION_CLUSTER=false
+export ENABLE_CLUSTER=false

 export GOOGLE_APPLICATION_CREDENTIALS=$SA_KEY_FILE
 gcloud auth activate-service-account --key-file=$SA_KEY_FILE